Sex Education season 2 binge recap: Episode 1-8

-Meanwhile, Otis struggles with deciding between Ola or Maeve.
+Meanwhile, Otis struggles with deciding between Ola and Maeve.
 But not wanting to be a cheat like his father, he finally chooses.
-On the way home, he texts Maeve to tell her they can’t hang out anymore.
+On the way home, he texts Maeve to tell her they can't hang out anymore.

 Then Ola runs to Lily's.
 When Lily opens the door, she kisses her.
 Lily kisses her back but then shuts the door in Ola's face.